NLP-Election-Predictions/analysis/index.md

-## Project Home Page
+## Home Page

 ### Project Overview

 **Problem Statement:** The aim of our project is to see if there is any relationship between election outcomes and ideological posts on social media.
+Due to the dynamic nature of social networks, there is an abundance of user-generated information.
+Our work relies solely on user-generated words to classify posts into ideological groupings.

+### Modules

 ### [Reddit API Data Pull](./pages/reddit-data-pull.md)
 [<img src="images/reddit.png?raw=true"/>](./pages/reddit-data-pull.md)